gimlet-io/gimlet-documentation/src/pages/blog/git-the-ironclad-system.md

 - it fetches the remote state
 - then tries to bring your working copy up to date with the latest remote state by doing a merge.

-It is much less errorprone if instead of using git pull, you run `git fetch` first,then decide on the strategy to move your working copy version to the latest version.
+It is much less error prone if instead of using git pull, you run `git fetch` first,then decide on the strategy to move your working copy version to the latest version.

 `git fetch` fits better the ironclad system as it answers the *where am I question* and just that.
 Git pull on the other hand does not allow you to orient yourself before modifying your working copy and you may end up in states you didn't intend to.